optimisedu/Linear-Entrapolation/README.md

 A recent version of node.js

 # Included:
-A randomised example of a linear plot, showing random exponential growth, while reducing opacity as the x and y values increase
+A randomised example of a linear plot, showing random exponential growth, while reducing opacity as the x and y values increase.
+E

 # To start
 - run